Strategies to Deliver a Low Carbon Future

 400 Westlake is being designed to the Living Building Pilot Program in Seattle.
 The program is a direct result of advocacy from the design community to the city and provides incentives for buildings designed to Living Building Challenge Standards.
 Rendering courtesy of Perkins + Will.

 In the materials world, our architectural partners are leading the charge.
-One area of designer-led advocacy is manufacturers producing more Environmental Product Declarations (EPD), largely in response to requests for greater transparency into the carbon impact of building products.
+This is perhaps most apparent with manufacturers producing more Environmental Product Declarations (EPD), largely in response to requests for greater transparency into the carbon impact of building products.
 EPDs—a statement that provides a clear snapshot of the environmental cost associated with a given product—are a crucial tool that helps us make more informed design decisions and leads to more low carbon outcomes.
 But EPDs still are not universally available, so it falls on designers to continue demanding them, not just for transparency’s sake, but also to create a market of better products.
 BuildingGreen’s letter calling for more sustainable products from mechanical, electrical, and plumbing manufacturers is a good example of how to do this.
 It’s providing firms a method of engaging directly with manufacturers and providing them with the specific product gaps designers need filled before they can take the necessary leaps forward in low carbon design.

 The incredible minds within our industry hold the answers to the major problems we face.
 But it’s only through this kind of direct advocacy that any kind of meaningful change can happen.
 The path to mitigating climate change is a hard one to cut, but the necessary steps are beginning now.